Frequently Asked Questions

 Will the recipients write to me?

-You may or may not receive a letter from your loved one’s recipient(s), and we urge you to be prepared for either outcome.
-Just as it is your choice to correspond with a recipient, it is also the recipient’s choice whether or not to send a letter.
+You may or may not receive a response from your loved one’s recipient(s), and we urge you to be prepared for either outcome.
+Just as it is your choice to correspond with a recipient, it is also the recipient’s choice whether or not to reply.
 Some recipients may not write due to challenging recovery periods, while others are overwhelmed with complex emotions and find it difficult to express their feelings and gratitude.
 Some recipients want their privacy, and some may simply need more time.
 Silence from a recipient in no way diminishes their gratefulness for the gift they were given, and in no way lessens the lifesaving impact that your loved one had on them.

 My loved one was an organ donor many years ago, can I still contact the recipients?